 Honors program: Any special program for very able students offering the opportunity for educational enrichment, independent study, acceleration, or some combination of these.

-Independent study: Academic work chosen or designed by the student with the approval of the department concerned, under an instructor's supervision, and usually undertaken outside of the regular classroom structure.

-In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's residency requirements.
+Independent study: Academic work chosen or designed by the student with the approval of the department concerned, under an instructor's supervision, and usually undertaken ou In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's residency requirements.

-International student: See Nonresident alien.
+International student: See Nonresident.